Domestic Violence Battery

-The best way to avoid these consequences is by seeking aggressive and experienced representation at each stage of the case.
+The best way to avoid these consequences is by seeking experienced representation at each stage of the case.

 When children are present for the incident, the arrest might also result in a visit from an investigator with the Child Protective Investigations Division of the Hillsborough County Sheriff’s Office.
-The HCSO CPI investigator will often demand that one or both parents sign a “Child Safety Plan” after an allegation that the child witnessed a “physical altercation” between the mother and father or other family members that endangered the children which presented a present or impending danger.
+The HCSO CPI investigator will often demand that one or both parents sign a “Child Safety Plan” after an allegation that the child witnessed a “physical altercation” between the mother and father or other family members that endangered the children, presenting a present or impending danger.

 Domestic violence offenses include both felonies and misdemeanors.
 Different types of domestic violence-related charges in Florida include:

 - domestic violence battery or aggravated battery;

 - violation of an order of protection against domestic or dating violence;

 - stalking or aggravated stalking;

 - false imprisonment;

 We also represent clients charged with violation of probation in a domestic violence case.

 Seven Types of Domestic Violence in Florida